apache/gravitino/docs/iceberg-rest-service.md

 :::

 #### Multi catalog support

+Gravitino Iceberg REST server supports multiple catalogs.
+Users can enable it by setting configuration entries in the style `gravitino.iceberg-rest.catalog.<catalog name>.<param name>=<value>`.

 | Configuration item                               | Description                                                                                                      | Default value                                                                   | Required | Since Version |
 |--------------------------------------------------|------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------|----------|---------------|
 | `gravitino.iceberg-rest.catalog-provider-impl`   | The implementation of IcebergTableOpsProvider defines how the Iceberg REST catalog server gets Iceberg catalogs. | `org.apache.gravitino.iceberg.common.ops.ConfigBasedIcebergTableOpsProvider`    | No       | 0.7.0         |

-You can also specify catalog parameters by setting configuration entries in the style `gravitino.iceberg-rest.catalog.<catalog name>.<param name>=<value>`.

 Using `ConfigBasedIcebergTableOpsProvider`, the default value, could be backward compatible with configurations without catalog names.
 It constructs a default catalog using those configurations for clients not setting `prefix`.

-For instance, we can configure three different catalogs simultaneously, which one is anonymous and the others named `hive_backend` and `jdbc_backend`:
+For instance, we can configure three different catalogs, which one is anonymous and the others named `hive_backend` and `jdbc_backend`:

 ```text
 gravitino.iceberg-rest.catalog-backend = jdbc